 Make Thomas Keller’s from Ad Hoc (shameless self-promotion, photo here is my version), buy some KFC., Churches, or Popeyes.
 Make it easy to grab a bit at a time with strips or “poppers.”
 This pairing will be the talk of all your guests for weeks on end.

-Add On’s: Fun French or American Cheeses and crackers are always great with a protein.
+Fun French or American Cheeses and crackers are always great with protein.
 Don’t be afraid to play with the fried chicken.
-Add some biscuits, coleslaw and potato chips.
-If you’re up for cooking, simply roasted brussels with apple would be exceptional for this pairing.
+Add some biscuits, coleslaw, and potato chips.
+If you’re up for cooking, simply roasted Brussels with apple would be exceptional for this pairing.
 As for other wines, try some heavier Pinot Noir (Sonoma/Napa), or a lighter Zinfandel (Santa Barbara/Monterey) from California.
 They will be great contrasts to the Champagne and still stand up nicely to the chicken.

 Pesto & Potato Chips with Sauvignon Blanc

 Like peanut butter, potato chips go well with nearly everything.
 Why did I pair them with pesto here though, and, why did I pick Sauvignon Blanc specifically?
 The salty quality of the chips added to the herbaceous quality of the pesto is a wonderful compliment to a grassy, crisp, and herbal sauvignon blanc.
 Notice I said herbaceous with the pesto and herbal with the wine?
 This is a complimentary pairing.